 I worked for many years as a commercial artist and my illustrations have appeared in magazines and on book covers, posters, note cards, bottles of water, and elsewhere.
 I had always hoped to someday illustrate a children’s book, and in 1998 I got my first children’s book contract; BUZZ by Janet Wong.
 In fact, I found out I was going to have a second child around the same time I got the contract, and the due dates were the same.
 There’s nothing like having a baby to keep you on deadline!

 Having children of my own has taught me so much about how children can delight, defy, and confound adults.
 They have provided inspiration and have been models for the children in my books.
 Arguing with my elder daughter about what she would wear was the spark for Ella Sarah Gets Dressed, the first book I both wrote and illustrated; and my second child’s friendships provided the inspiration for Best Best Friends.

-To create my illustrations, I use mostly printmaking techniques, transferring color from one surface to another.
-The pictures are built up of flat layers of color.
-Color, pattern, and texture—the qualities that I enjoy in textiles—are dominant elements in my art.
+To create my illustrations, I like to build up of layers of overlapping shapes and forms.
+Color, pattern, and texture—the qualities that I enjoy in textiles—are dominant elements in my work.